unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-18-packaging-agent-operations-as-installable-skills.md

 ## Next Work

-Hands-On 12A will package the read-only component-triage workflow against invented captured evidence.
-Its first job is to prove that the skill can explain a plan, preserve incomplete state, redact private material, and stop before mutation.
-Only after that contract is reviewed would I consider a live collector, and that collector would have to make launcher behavior and update policy explicit.
+Hands-On 12A now packages the read-only component-triage workflow against invented captured evidence.
+It proves the bounded teaching claim that the skill can explain a plan, preserve incomplete state, reject recognizable private material without echoing it, and stop before mutation.
+The [execution-surface audit]({{ page.series_companion_url | relative_url }}#audit-the-execution-surface) makes that boundary inspectable rather than leaving it as a promise in the prose.
+A live collector remains separate work and would have to make launcher behavior and update policy explicit.

 Part 13 will take the same ownership question into multi-agent operation on a local network, where process identity, workspace isolation, and comparative testing become harder to wave away.